ARM-software/abi-aa/sysvabi64/sysvabi64.rst

-The instruction sequences below are not required by the ABI but using the instructions and relocations below increases the chances of static linkers applying the relaxations in (AAELF64_) when the size of the executables TLS block is smaller than 16 KiB.
+The instruction sequences below are not required by the ABI but using the instructions and relocations below increases the chances of static linkers applying the optimizations in (AAELF64_) when the size of the executables TLS block is smaller than 16 KiB.

 .. code-block:: asm